Warriors Lives Changed

 PPH was the best therapy for my husband and it brought him closer to me and our daughter

 There's only one word for my PPH dog Ollie: Priceless!

 Our PPH facility dog's impact has been substantial.
 The fact of the matter is that he boosts moral for the employees, keeps us sane, and the clients love working with him.

 “Learning to be more patient and understanding.
 How dogs think helps me improve on trying to understand others.”

-“Working with the dogs gives me piece of mind and helps me control my anxiety issues so I can lead a more productive life.”
+“Working with the dogs gives me peace of mind and helps me control my anxiety issues so I can lead a more productive life.”

 “When I was working with Paul (dog), I stayed calm and was less irritable and more focused and open to treatment at Menlo Park VA.”